LD Network

 Eating

 Cerebral palsy can cause difficulty with preparing and consuming food.
-The symptoms are the following:
+The symptoms include the following:

 • Difficulty with chewing